tmobile/magentaA11y/_checklist-native/modal.md

 ### Name
 - Programmatic name describes the purpose of any interactive element in the modal or the title of the modal
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
-If this happens, hide the visible text label from VoiceOver recognization.
+If this happens, hide the visible text label from VoiceOver recognition.

 - **UIKit**
-  - The visible label of the content is the programmatic name of the modal.
+  - The visible label for any interactive element is the programmatic name for it.
   - If a visible label is not applicable in your case, set the modal's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.
 - **SwiftUI**
-  - The visible label of the content is the programmatic name of the modal.
+  - The visible label for any interactive element is the programmatic name for it.
   - If no visible label, use view modifier `accessibilityLabel(_:)`.

 ### Role